Health Lifestyle Nutrients

 • Choose beans over beef (or any other animal product)

-• Choose oatmeal with berries instead of eggs or commercial breakfast cereals
+• Start your day with oatmeal and berries instead of eggs, bacon, or commercial breakfast cereals

-• Snack on fiber-rich foods, such as sliced apples with peanut butter, or veggies and hummus
+• Snack on fiber-rich foods, such as pears, sliced apples with peanut butter, or veggies and hummus

-• Skip meat, dairy, and processed foods like cookies, crackers, chips, and sodas
+• Skip or reduce your consumption of meat, dairy, and processed foods like cookies, crackers, chips, and sodas

-Specific foods vary in their fiber content, but if you want to gauge how much fiber to eat, it can be helpful to estimate the number of grams of fiber in different food groups.
+Specific foods vary in fiber content, but to gauge how much fiber to eat, it can be helpful to estimate the number of grams of fiber in different food groups.

-The Physicians Committee for Responsible Medicine offers this information in a handy chart.
+The PCRM offers this information in a handy chart.

 Beans (cooked):